Great American Songbook

 These emphasize numbers popularized by jazz instrumentalists and vocalists, either covers of old show tunes and standards or originals written or co-written by the artists.
 This part of the repertoire includes songs made popular by the likes of Ella Fitzgerald, Mel Torme, Count Basie, Sarah Vaughan, Duke Ellington, Peter Nero, George Sheering, Miles Davis, Herbie Hancock, Oscar Peterson, John Pizzarelli and Dave Brubeck.
 I also emphasize songs from the 1940s big band era, made popular by such legends as Benny Goodman, the Dorsey brothers, and Harry James.
-My favorite big band artist of this era is Glenn Miller, the trombonist/arranger/composer/bandleader whose hits (“In the Mood”, “String of Pearls”, “Moonlight Serenade”) will get many a listener’s feet tapping with joy.
+My favorite big band artist of this era is Glenn Miller, the trombonist/arranger/composer/bandleader whose hits included “In the Mood,” “String of Pearls,” and “Moonlight Serenade.”

 Impersonations, Improvisations and Requests